Fratton Park: Future developments

 On Friday 19 October 2018, Portsmouth's new chairman, Michael Eisner published a photograph on social media of behind the scenes work and plans that hinted towards a future redevelopment of Fratton Park.

 The club announced plans on Tuesday 14 January 2020 to submit a planning application to Portsmouth City Council for approval on a redevelopment of the Milton End stand and surrounding areas, referred to as "phase 1" of the Fratton Park Stadium Regeneration & Development Plan.
 The plans would provide an increased capacity in the stand, allow the stand to be safely sectioned to provide additional capacity to home fans where away ticket provisions are lower and provide increased disabled supporter seating, including for the first time providing away disabled supporter seating with their own fans.

 On Monday 14 June 2021, Portsmouth announced a four-year long upgrade of Fratton Park that would see the ground rise above a capacity of 20,000 seats.
 On 15 June 2021, photographs of Fratton Park's 25 year-old seats being removed were revealed on the club's official social media websites.
 On 16 June 2021, Portsmouth announced acquiring the freehold to their current Roko training ground site and additional land.

 Between January and August 2022, work to refurbish and reprofile the North and South stands took place and when completed restored Fratton Park's capacity to approximately 20,000.
-Work to refurbish and restore the 3,200 capacity to the Milton End began on 2 November 2022.
+Work to refurbish and restore the 3,200 capacity to the Milton End began on 2 November 2022 and was completed during 2024.

 Details

 Records

-Overall Record Attendance: 51,385 v Derby County 26 February 1949, FA Cup Sixth Round 1948–1949 season.
+Overall Record Attendance: 51,385 v Derby County 26 February 1949, FA Cup sixth round 1948–1949 season.

 All Seated Record Attendance: 20,821 v Tottenham Hotspur 17 October 2009, Premier League 2009–2010 season.